k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Fabric Security Commands

-- Master key generation commands used to encrypt LUI data and to encrypt an [interface’s](/articles/05_DB_interfaces/01_interfaces_overview.md) details.
-Click to open the Fabric [Devops Security](/articles/99_fabric_infras/devops/01_fabric_security_overview.md) articles and to read more about Fabric Security Hardening.
+- Master key generation commands are used for encrypting LUI data and [interface](/articles/05_DB_interfaces/01_interfaces_overview.md) details.
+Click to open the Fabric [Devops Security](/articles/99_fabric_infras/devops/01_fabric_security_overview.md) articles and learn more about Fabric Security Hardening.
-- Fabric [Credentials Commands](/articles/17_fabric_credentials/01_fabric_credentials_overview.md), a list of commands for setting Fabric credentials like, users, roles, tokens or permissions.
+- Fabric [Credentials Commands](/articles/17_fabric_credentials/01_fabric_credentials_overview.md), a list of commands used for setting Fabric credentials such as users, roles, tokens or permissions.

 ###  Deploy and Drop Commands